hazandaglayan/likelihoodratiomap/README.md

 * roc_updated_vip_roc.py: the modified version of roc.py file of VIP-HCI package to suggest an alternative ROC curve generation.
 * test_likelihoodmap.ipynb: test of likelihood ratio map as a detection map.
 * test_roc_curve.ipynb: test ROC curve suggestion using likelihood ratio map.

+### CITE:
+Cite "Likelihood ratio map for direct exoplanet detection" by ...

+Please also provide a link to this webpage in your paper (https://github.com/hazandaglayan/likelihoodratiomap.git)

+### Dependencies:
+You need to install VIP_HCI and numpy for likelihood ratio.